-Local names are generally saved in the local DNS server database (in this sace in the hostname table and the DHCP lease table in Kerio Control).
+Local names are generally saved in the local DNS server database (in this case in the hosts table and the DHCP lease table in Kerio Control).
 Set by default, the DNS module does not dial these names as names are considered non-existent unless they can be found in the local DNS database.